PermaClone™ Manual for Perfect & Predictable Cloning -- Includes Cloning Techniques

 Peroxyacetic acid (Zerotol® 2.0) 1.9 mL/gal

-5. Next, Install the collars with gloved hands ,remember to circulate the treated water while you add your cuttings.
+5. Next, Install the collars with gloved hands, remember to circulate the treated water while you add your cuttings.

-7. Pick ONE Hormone Product from Table 1, and ONE Mineral Nutrient from Table 2 based on what you have access to.
-Contact us at info@permaclone.com if you have an alternative in mind.
+7. Pick one Hormone Product from Table 2, and one Mineral Nutrient from Table 3 based on what you have access to. **Dipping cuttings in gels or powders is inefficient.
+Water-soluble hormones produce the best results with less work!**

-Table 2: Hormone Product & Dosage
+Table 2: Hormone Product & Dosage (choose 1)

 Hormex Liquid Concentrate 1.5 – 3 mL/gal